Disclosure / Affiliate Notice:

 Look at the typical closet shelf.

-There may be 30–40 centimeters of empty air above a folded stack of clothes.
-That space is technically available but practically useless because adding another pile causes everything to topple.
+There may be significant unused space above folded clothes.
+That space is technically available but difficult to use without structure.

 Dividing that vertical space changes how the shelf behaves.